With festive season around the corner I am sure many of you are worrying about your child’s sugar consumption in the coming months.

 Use these early years to your advantage and delay introducing addictive foods like juices, cakes, chocolates and cookies etc.

 Once the child is older it is important to set the expectations before the holiday season starts.
-Discuss what season is coming up, what types of foods he may find on such occasions.
+Discuss what happens during festive season and what types of foods he may find on such occasions.
 Then depending on the child’s age, you can be honest and explain the effects of over-consumption of sugar and your motivations as a parent in ensuring that all of you sail through the festive period without a sugar-overload.

 We want our children to participate in these beautiful celebrations and traditions without hurting their long-term health.
 Decide on what all of you look forward to eating, it could be grandmas’ special ladoos or Christmas cookies.
 You can definitely skip on adding to the family Christmas menu with your own special cake when there is other yummy preparations made by Grandma.
 Instead, maybe you can bring some savory food to the family gathering.

-After you had a family discussion on how to navigate the festive season, you may still find that your child overeats some of the sugary treats he doesn’t otherwise get to eat.
-These are moments you only need to observe as a parent.
+Expect moments throughout the holiday season when your child will overeat.
 Let the child eat.
 I can assure you after overeating on candy/cake the child is himself not going to feel too good.
-Let him experience this for himself.
-This moment will help him make better choices as he grows older.
+Let him experience this.
+The moment will help him make better choices as he grows older.

 Educating children about health and nutrition must be an all-year practice, focus more on the benefits the child will feel as he eats healthily over shaming the child for his choices.